-Once again this year, the CCHN is organising a World Summit on Frontline Humanitarian Negotiation to rethink humanitarian negotiations and how to effectively respond to future crises.
-This unique conference brings together thought leaders, policymakers, government representatives, academics and humanitarian actors from international and non-governmental organisations.
+The 2022 World Summit on Frontline Humanitarian Negotiation aimed to rethink humanitarian negotiations and how to effectively respond to future crises.
+The conference brought together thought leaders, policymakers, government representatives, academics and humanitarian actors from international and non-governmental organisations.

 Today, the world—and the most vulnerable communities in particular—is facing increasing fragility and fragmentation due to COVID-19, extreme climate events, protracted conflicts, or a rise in migrants crossing borders every day.